isakro/shoredate/README.md

 present sea-level, this overshooting probability is cut off and the date is normalised to sum to unity.

-## Interpolating shoreline displacement curve
+## Interpolating shoreline displacement to a site location

 To date a site a reconstruction of local shoreline displacement is necessary.
 There are currently four reliable geological displacement